raolivei/drupal-civicrm-ansible/README.md

 ## Prerequisites:

+* python 2.7
+* boto
 * boto3
 * ansible 2.6.4
-* python 2.7

-To be able to use the AWS via Ansible we are going to use boto library.
-To install it you just need to run this command.
+To be able to use the AWS via Ansible we are going to use boto and boto3 libraries.

-# Install
+## Install

 1. Leverage your privileges
 `$ sudo su`

 2. Install prerequisites
-`$ apt install -y python-pip
+`$ apt install -y python-pip`
+`$ pip install boto`
-$ pip install boto3`
+`$ pip install boto3`
+`$ apt install -y ansible`

 3. Point PYTHONPATH variable to your python installation directory
 $ export PYTHONPATH=/usr/local/lib/python2.7/dist-packages`

-4. Once boto3 is installed, AWS credentials need to be setup.
+4. AWS credentials need to be given.
 There are many different ways to do it, I suggest storing the creds in environment variables:

 `$ export AWS_ACCESS_KEY_ID="<Key_value_here>"`
 `$ export AWS_SECRET_ACCESS_KEY="<key_value_here>"`